TomasHubelbauer/agendum/README.md

 Addressing [TODO comments](https://github.com/TomasHubelbauer/agenda/search?q=todo) continuously…

-- [ ] Rewrite the editor in Fragment once it has support for refs and other neccessary features
+- [ ] Rewrite the editor in [Fragment](https://github.com/TomasHubelbauer/fragment) once it has support for refs etc.
 - [ ] Display a button for toggling the rich editor when in portrait mode (can't do shortcuts)
 - [ ] Add a check for image size when attaching to warn about busting through the local storage size limit
 - [ ] Implement attaching non-images with an option to download